RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 1. Go to the Keyboard section in System Settings.
 2. Turn on the "Keyboard navigation" switch within this section.

-(For MacOS versions prior to MacOS 13 Ventura, enter the Shortcuts tab panel in the System Settings' Keyboard section and check the "Use keyboard navigation..." checkbox.)
+(For MacOS versions before MacOS 13 Ventura, enter the Shortcuts tab panel in the System Settings' Keyboard section and check the "Use keyboard navigation..." checkbox.)

 In Safari, you may need the additional step of enabling the browser's tab navigation: